 • We keep in regular contact with parents by phone, e-mail, or any other agreed means if this is thought necessary.

-• There is provision for children taught in the department to have help after school on Tuesday and Thursday with homework until 4.00pm under the supervision of HLTAs/TAs.
+• There is provision for children taught in the department to have help after school with homework until 4.00pm under the supervision of HLTAs/TAs.
+This will need to be arranged with the department.

 • Some students with particular barriers to learning in school can be seen by our Learning Mentor if required.